 Trust and confidentiality:

-- While 65.3% of respondents considered confidentiality to be important, they trusted
+- While 65.3% of respondents considered confidentiality to be important, only 55.1% trusted providers to protect their privacy.

 Critical recommendations